DWTornier/DWTornier/README.md

 # Profile

-I am Tornier, an illustrator trying to develop games.
+I am Tornier, tech art but I like to draw.
 There is still much to learn about 3DCG, any suggestion is appreciated!

 ## Technical Art